Senidah: Personal life

-Senidah was born in Ljubljana, Slovenia.
-Her parents were Bosniaks from Bihor near Bijelo Polje, Montenegro.
-She resides between Ljubljana and Belgrade.
-Regarding her nationality, Senidah stated that she was "born in Yugoslavia and will forever remain a Yugoslav".

 While answering fans' questions on the show Nešto drugačije, Senidah was asked about her sexuality to which she replied: "I love people.
 I don't look at who they are or what they are.
 It is only important that I find you okay and that's it.
 I love good people.
 Uncorrupted people."
 The response sparked debates about the singer's possible bisexuality.
-In an interview with the Serbian edition of Hello!, she said that rumours about her sexuality do not bother her and that "she's in an emotional relationship with music."
+In an interview with the Serbian edition of Hello!, she said that rumours about her sexuality do not bother her and that she's "in an emotional relationship with music."
 Senidah implied her bisexuality once again in a 2024 interview with Nova.rs.
 In 2025, on the show Metar moga sela, she revealed her late mother had once asked her if she was a lesbian.

 On 15 May 2021, amidst the 2021 Israel–Palestine crisis, Senidah criticized the Government of Slovenia on Instagram for expressing support to Israel by hanging its flag on the Government Building alongside the flags of Slovenia and the European Union, stating that she was ashamed to be a Slovenian citizen.
 At her Skenderija concert on 1 August 2025, Senidah raised the flag of Palestine on stage, calling the audience to hear the Palestinians' plea for help amidst the Gaza Strip famine.
+In December 2025, she endorsed 's boycott of the Eurovision Song Contest 2026 due to the European Broadcasting Union (EBU)'s decision to allow to continue competing.

+In January 2023, Dnevni avaz reported, based on police findings from intercepted Sky communications, that Admir "Šmrk" Arnautović had allegedly planned to have Senidah "beaten, wounded or have acid thrown on her face".
+In August 2026, the Prosecutor's Office of Bosnia and Herzegovina indicted Arnautović and Adnan "Magla" Maglić, who had previously been convicted of drug trafficking, alleging that they had planned to cause Senidah serious bodily injuries.